-There is no such thing as a perfect packing list for Southeast Asia.
-Every traveller’s backpack must-have list will depend on their personal style of travelling.
+There is no such thing as a perfect packing list.
+Every traveller’s must-have list will depend on their personal style of travelling.

-Some will only pack the essentials and travel as light as possible, while others may prefer to bring plenty of clothes, hiking gear, camera equipment, or even bring their favourite sports equipment.
+Some will only pack the essentials and travel as lightly as possible, while others may prefer to bring plenty of clothes, hiking gear, camera equipment, or even bring their favourite sports equipment.

-However, there are some essentials that every traveller needs on their trip, whether you are a first-time traveller or a seasoned traveller.
-This packing list for Southeast Asia will serve as your ultimate guide to make sure you include everything you need to travel to Southeast Asia.
+However, there are some essentials that every traveller needs on their trip, whether they are a first-time traveller or a seasoned backpacker.
+This packing list will serve as your ultimate guide to make sure you include everything you need when travelling to Southeast Asia and Latin America.

-How to choose your backpack and how to pack in an efficient way
+How to choose your luggage and how to pack in an efficient way

-If you haven’t bought your backpack or suitcase yet, you might be overwhelmed with the countless different options to choose from.
+If you haven’t bought your backpack or suitcase yet, you might be overwhelmed with the countless different options out there.
+Which one to choose?

 Don’t leave home without these must-haves!

-When preparing your packing list for Southeast Asia, you may feel a little overwhelmed.
+When preparing your packing list, you may feel a little overwhelmed.
 How are you ever going to fit everything you use daily into one backpack?
 You may not be able to take everything, but we hope the info below will assist you with packing what you will need.
 Below are the documents you must never leave your home or hotel without:

 Passport – You won’t get too far without this document, so be sure to have it with you!

-* Some motorbike and car rental places will request that you leave your original passport with them, do not!
+PRO TIP: Some motorbike and car rental places will request that you leave your original passport with them, but we strongly recommend not agreeing to this!
 If they refuse to rent to you because of this, simply move along and find another rental company.
 This can save you from scams, as some companies will claim that you have done damage to the vehicle and refuse to return your passport until you pay for damages.
 A photocopy and deposit should be more than enough.

-Debit/credit cards – We suggest taking at least 2 cards with you.
-Do not keep all your cards in the same place, for example: Keep 1 card in your wallet with you for convenience and keep another in your luggage or in the safe at the hotel for emergencies.
+Debit/credit cards – We suggest taking at least two cards with you.
+Do not keep all your cards in the same place.
+For example: keep one card in your wallet with you for convenience and keep another in your luggage or in the safe at the hotel for emergencies.
 You do not want to be in a situation where your wallet is lost or stolen and you lose all your cards.
 Always have a backup card hidden somewhere in your luggage or in the safe.

-We also suggest taking some US dollars or euros which will come in handy, especially at border crossings, as almost all countries accept USD.
+We also suggest taking some US dollars or euros.
+This will come in handy, especially at border crossings, as almost all countries accept USD.

-Medicines – Don’t leave home without them.
-Be sure to stock up so that you have enough to get you through the duration of your trip.
-Yes, you can buy medicine overseas, although it may not be the same brand or quality that your body is accustomed to.
+Medicine – Don’t leave home without it.
+Be sure to stock up so that you have enough to get you throughout the duration of your trip.
+Yes, you can buy medicine overseas, but it may not be the same brand or quality that your body is accustomed to.

-* Be sure to get all your travel shots prior to departure, see your local travel clinic for more information.
+PRO TIP: Be sure to get all your travel shots prior to departure.
+See your local travel clinic for more information.

 The packing list essentials for any trip

 The documents listed below are not “must-haves” but they sure will help you along the way!
-Having these documents on hand will save time, money and make your travels much easier.
-We suggest including the following documents in your packing list for Southeast Asia:
+Having these documents on hand will save time and money and make your travels much easier.
+We suggest including the following documents in your travel packing list for both Southeast Asia and Latin America:

-International driving license – You will need this to rent a car or motorbike.
+International driving license – You will need your driving license to rent a car or motorbike.
 It will also suffice as an additional piece of ID so you don’t have to carry your passport with you at all times.